devdeer-jonathan/GptStreamSample/README.md

 Prerequisites

 - .NET 8
-- An OpenAI API Key
+- An OpenAI API Key (For DEVDEER members this can be found in the 1Password password manager)
 - The dotnet user-secrets CLI tool

 ## Features